alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 -   Row Actions can now be displayed as either an Icon or a configurable Button with or without an Icon
 -   Improved reactivity for the row actions
 -   Increased the maximum column width from 1000px to 1500px
+-   Updated the CPE to allow hard-coded references for the record collection and pre-selected records so outputs from the Filter and Transform elements can be referenced directly
+-     (This requires v3.3.7 or later of the FlowScreenComponentsBasePack)

 **Bug Fixes:**
 -   Date field values that get adjusted by the timzoneeoffset now are stored as YYYY-MM-DD - prior versions stored as a datetime which caused issues with collection processors and action butttons
 -   Clear SelectedRowKeyValue when no rows are selected
 -   When both pagination and single row selection are enabled, clear prior selection before setting the new selection
--   Escape special characters in filter or search terms
+-   Fixed search/filter errors when using special characters by escaping special characters in filter or search terms
 -   Generate correct url for record hyperlinks when running in a playground org

   ## 11/24/24 -  Eric Smith -     Version 4.3.4